This post contains a complete list of thyroid medication names based on the thyroid hormone content of the medication.

 That’s where compounding pharmacies come into play.

-Your Doctor can write a prescription which contains 50mcg of T4 and 5mcg of T3.
+Your Doctor can write a prescription that contains 50mcg of T4 and 5mcg of T3.

-They can write a prescription which contains 50mcg of T4 and 30mcg of T4 or any combination.
+They can write a prescription that contains 50mcg of T4 and 30mcg of T4 or any combination.

 This gives both you and your doctor flexibility to find what works best for your body while reducing the number of capsules/pills that you need to take.